baethon/kex/README.md

 # @baethon/kex

 Kex is a query extension for [Knex](https://knexjs.org/).
-It uses the concept of "model" from ORMs like [Lucid](https://github.com/adonisjs/lucid), or [Laravel Eloquent](https://laravel.com/docs/7.x/eloquent) restricted only to making queries.
-It has support for scopes, plugins, relations and many more.
+It uses the concept of "model" from ORMs like [Lucid](https://github.com/adonisjs/lucid), or [Laravel Eloquent](https://laravel.com/docs/7.x/eloquent) restricted only to make queries.
+It has support for scopes, plugins, relations, and many more.

 ## Installation

 Install the package:

 ```
-npm i @baethon/kex@next
+npm i @baethon/kex
 ```

-_(the package is still in RC version)_

 Set up Kex instance: